jasmine2000/fritter-backend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in or does not own collection with name `title`
-- `404` if collection does not exist